sandboxie-plus/sandboxie-docs/docs/Content/BlockNetworkFiles.md

 # Block Network Files

 BlockNetworkFiles is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies whether Sandboxie will block sandboxed programs from accessing network files and folders without specifically opened
+It specifies whether Sandboxie will block sandboxed programs from accessing network files and folders without specifically opened.
 ```
    .
    .